luk036/ellipsoid-method/ell-review.md

 The ellipsoid method's reputation suffers due to its perceived slowness when solving large-scale convex problems in comparison to interior-point methods.
 This perception is unfair.
 Unlike the interior-point method, the ellipsoid method does not need explicit evaluation of all constraint functions.
 Instead, it only requires a separation oracle that provides a *cutting plane* (@sec:cutting_plane).
 The method is well-suited for problems that involve a moderate number of design variables, but have a large or even infinite number of constraints.
 Some criticize the method, claiming it is unable to leverage sparsity.
 However, although the ellipsoid method cannot take advantage of the sparsity of the problem, the separation oracle is capable of taking advantage of certain structural types.

-Despite decades of investigation into the ellipsoid method, the significance of the separation oracle is often overlooked.
+Despite decades of investigation into the ellipsoid method [@BGT81], the significance of the separation oracle is often overlooked.
 In this article, we explore three specific applications: robust convex optimization, network optimization, and semidefinite programming.
-On the way we analyze the effectiveness of separation oracles for each application.
+At the same time, we analyze the effectiveness of separation oracles for each application.

-Robust optimization is a framework that addresses parameter uncertainties in mathematical models.
-Real-world uncertainties may render the original model irrelevant.
-Robust optimization incorporates such uncertainties into the optimization problem by analyzing the worst-case scenario.
+Robust optimization incorporates parameter uncertainties into the optimization problem by analyzing the worst-case scenario.
 The aim is to discover a solution that is strong and performs optimally under various possible parameter values in a given set of uncertainties.
-A robust counterpart of a convex problem maintains its convexity, although the number of constraints grows infinitely, making the ellipsoid method an ideal option for tackling such problems.
+A robust counterpart of a convex problem maintains its convexity, although the number of constraints grows infinitely.
+This makes the ellipsoid method an ideal option for tackling such problems.
 This is detailed in @sec:robust.

 An example of network optimization where the ellipsoid method can be employed is also provided.
-The approach involves constructing a cutting plane to identify a negative cycle in an oriented graph, making it useful for parametric network problems.
+The method involves constructing a cutting plane by identifying a negative cycle in a network graph, making it useful for parametric network problems.
 There are algorithms available that harness network locality and other properties, resulting in an efficient network optimization technique.
 This is discussed in more detail in @sec:network.

 Meanwhile, @sec:lmi describes concerns surrounding matrix inequalities.
-Remember that utilizing $LDL^\mathsf{T}$ factorization can efficiently confirm the positive definiteness of a symmetric matrix.
+Remember that utilizing $LDL^\mathsf{T}$ factorization can efficiently check the positive definiteness of a symmetric matrix.
 If a symmetric matrix $A$ with dimensions $m \times m$ encounters a non-positive diagonal entry during factorization that causes the process to stop at row $p$, $A$ cannot be positive definite.
-At the same time, a witness vector $v$ can be constructed such that $v^\mathsf{T} A v \leq 0$.
+At the same time, a witness vector $v$ can be constructed to certify that $v^\mathsf{T} A v \leq 0$.
 With a lazy evaluation technique, the cutting plane can be constructed in $O(p^3)$ instead of $O(m^3)$, enabling its use for efficient oracle implementations.

 The implementation of the ellipsoid method is discussed in @sec:ellipsoid.
 This technique is a cutting plane approach where the *search space* is an ellipsoid, conventionally represented as
   $$\{x \mid (x-x_c)P^{-1}(x-x_c) \le 1\},$$